Royal Opera House: First theatre

 In 1728, John Rich, actor-manager of the Duke's Company at Lincoln's Inn Fields Theatre, commissioned The Beggar's Opera from John Gay.
 The success of this venture provided him with the capital to build the Theatre Royal (designed by Edward Shepherd) at the site of an ancient convent garden.
 Inigo Jones had developed part of this property in the 1630s with a piazza and St Paul's church (now known colloquially as the actors' church).
 In addition, a Royal Charter had created a fruit and vegetable market in the area, a market which survived in that location until 1974.

 At the opening of the theatre on 7 December 1732, Rich was carried by his actors in procession into the building for its inaugural production of William Congreve's The Way of the World.

 During its first century, the theatre was operated primarily as a playhouse, with the Letters Patent granted by Charles II giving the Theatre Royal, Covent Garden and Theatre Royal, Drury Lane exclusive rights to present spoken drama in London.
 Despite the frequent interchangeability between the two companies, competition was intense, and the companies often presented the same plays at the same time.
 Rich introduced pantomime to the repertoire, performing himself, under the stage name John Lun, as Harlequin.
 A tradition of seasonal pantomime continued at the modern theatre until 1939.

 In 1734, the theatre presented its first ballet, Pygmalion.
 Marie Sallé discarded tradition and her corset and danced in diaphanous robes.
+Around the same time, the auditorium ceiling was painted by Jacopo Amigoni as The Muses presenting Shakespeare to Apollo, which prompted a brief press dispute: The Weekly Register criticised the work as obscure and over-ornamented, while the rival Grub Street Journal printed point-by-point replies defending Amigoni.
 George Frideric Handel was named musical director of the company at Lincoln's Inn Fields in 1719, but his first season of opera for the theatre was not presented until 1734.
 His first opera was Il pastor fido, followed by Ariodante (1735), and the première of Alcina, and Atalanta the following year.
 In 1743 there was a royal performance of Messiah; its success resulted in a tradition of Lenten oratorio performances.
 From 1735 until his death in 1759, Handel gave regular seasons at the theatre; many of his operas and oratorios were written for that venue or had their first London performances there.
 He bequeathed his organ to John Rich, and it was placed in a prominent position on the stage.
 It was among many valuable items lost in a fire that destroyed the theatre on 20 September 1808.
 In 1792 the architect Henry Holland rebuilt the auditorium; he expanded its capacity within the existing shell of the building.